skx/overseer/README.md

 In short using a central queue allows you to scale out the testing horizontally.

-To add the jobs to the queue you should run:
+To add your tests to the queue you should run:

        $ overseer enqueue \
            -redis-host=queue.example.com:6379 [-redis-pass='secret.here'] \